Arup-Chauhan/Rapid-Image-Processor/README.md

 ## Overview

-This project is a Qt-based image processing application designed to enhance Optical Character Recognition (OCR) accuracy in real-time.
+An image processing application designed to enhance Optical Character Recognition (OCR) accuracy in real-time.
 The application leverages asynchronous processing to efficiently analyze dark pixels, connected components, and maximum blob areas in parallel, maintaining a frame rate of 60 FPS.

 ## Features